AdaCore/training_material/courses/fundamentals_of_ada/080_expressions.rst

   |    (for some Index in 2 ..
 3 =>
   |       Element (Index) >= Element (Index - 1)));

-:explanation:`Explanations`
+.. container:: animate

+   Explanations

-   A. :explanation:`Will be True if any element has two consecutive increasing values`
+   A. Will be :ada:`True` if any element has two consecutive increasing values
-   B. :explanation:`Will be True if every element is sorted`
+   B. Will be :ada:`True` if every element is sorted
-   C. :explanation:`Correct`
+   C. Correct
-   D. :explanation:`Will be True if every element has two consecutive increasing values`
+   D. Will be :ada:`True` if every element has two consecutive increasing values

 ========
 Lab